dbikard/open-protocol/README.md

 * `git clone git@github.com:ericmeltzer/open-protocol.git`
 * `cd open-protocol`
 * `bundle install --path vendor/app_gems`
+* Run, `bundle exec rake secret` and then paste that value into the empty string in `config/initializers/secret_token.rb` that follows `SECRET_TOKEN = `
+* Fill in the FROM_EMAIL_ADDRESS variable with the email address you verified with SES.
 * `bundle exec rake db:create`
 * `bundle exec rake db:migrate`

 * `bundle exec rails server`
 * Visit [http://localhost:3000/]() and you're set!